Join The Team

 Other Requirements

-• Must have a regular and committed meditation practice
+• A regular and committed meditation practice.

-• Excitement about community living
+• Excitement about community living and collaborative work.

 Compensation